 All of the outstanding shares of New Gaylord capital stock are and, until immediately prior to the Distribution, will continue to be held beneficially and of record by Old Gaylord.
-The following table sets forth, as of June 19, 1997 or such other date as indicated in the footnotes to the table, the beneficial ownership of Old Gaylord Class A Common Stock or Old Gaylord Class B Common Stock by each Named Executive Officer of Old Gaylord who will continue to be an executive officer of New Gaylord following the Distribution, the executive officers and directors of New Gaylord as a group, and each stockholder known to management of Old Gaylord Class A Common Stock or Old Gaylord Class B Common Stock.
-Also set forth below are the number of shares of New Gaylord Common Stock that each person or entity will own immediately after the Distribution, on a pro forma basis, assuming no change in ownership of the outstanding shares of Old Gaylord Common Stock.
+The following table sets forth, as of June 19, 1997 or such other date as indicated in the footnotes to the table, the beneficial ownership of Old Gaylord Class A Common Stock or Old Gaylord Class B Common Stock by each Named Executive Officer of Old Gaylord who will continue to be an executive officer of New Gaylord following the Distribution, the executive officers and directors of New Gaylord as a group, and each stockholder known to management of Old Gaylord to beneficially own more than five percent of the outstanding Old Gaylord Class A Common Stock or Old Gaylord Class B Common Stock.
+Also set forth below are the number of shares of New Gaylord Common Stock that each person or entity will own immediately after the Distribution, on a proforma basis, assuming no change in ownership of the outstanding shares of Old Gaylord Common Stock.